Associate Principals

 Ms Toni Jones

-My other key responsibilities align with the 4 MESH (Maths, English, Science and Humanities and Social Science) Learning Areas, ensuring that our curriculum is broad and provides for learning through critical and creative thinking, personal and social capability, ethical and intercultural understanding.
-These areas identify essential skills for twenty-first-century learners preparing students for life beyond secondary school.
+In alignment with the 4 MESH Learning Areas—Maths, English, Science, and Humanities and Social Science—we deliver a curriculum emphasising critical and creative thinking, personal and social capability, and ethical and intercultural understanding.
+These essential skills equip our students for the challenges of the twenty-first century.

 Associate Principal Student Services